Does a first-time writer need a literary agent?

-But questionable editing schemes do exist, and receiving an editing referral should always prompt further research.
-There may be a kickback arrangement–if an agent tells you your manuscript needs work and then recommends a specific editing service, the editing service may have promised to give the agent a percentage of whatever you wind up paying.
-The same goes for fee-charging publishers and print-on-demand self-publishing services, which sometimes provide finder’s fees to agents who persuade their clients to accept pay-to-publish contracts.
+But questionable editing schemes do exist, and receiving an editing referral should always prompt further research, especially if a particular editor or service is recommended.
+There may be a kickback arrangement, with the editor or service giving the agent a percentage of whatever you wind up paying.
+The same goes for fee-charging publishers and self-publishing services, which sometimes provide finder’s fees to agents who send clients their way.

-Be wary if an agent doubles as a paid editor or as a publisher–especially if those services are offered to clients or potential clients.
+Be wary if an agent doubles as a paid editor or as a publisher–especially if those services are offered to clients or prospective clients.

-Serious potential conflicts of interest arise here.
+There’s serious conflict of interest potential here.
 If an agent can make money from editing your manuscript, how can you be sure that the recommendation to edit is in your best interest?
-(Many agents do work with clients to edit and polish their manuscripts for submission, but they don’t charge for this–it’s part of the service covered by their commission).
-If an agent can profit from publishing your book himself, where’s the incentive to offer your manuscript to another publisher, or to keep sending out a manuscript after a number of rejections?
+(Many agents do work with clients to edit and polish their manuscripts for submission, but they don’t charge for this–it’s part of the service covered by their eventual commission).
+If an agent can profit from publishing your book himself, where’s the incentive to offer your manuscript to another publisher, or to keep sending out your manuscript after a number of rejections?

-This is a complicated issue, because in today’s highly competitive publishing environment, everyone is looking for new revenue streams, and the lines between agents, publishers, editors, and publicists–once sharply separate–have begun to blur.
+This is a complicated issue, because in today’s highly competitive publishing environment, everyone is looking for new revenue streams, and the lines between agents, publishers, editors, and publicists–once sharply separate–have become increasingly blurred.
 A growing number of successful agents have associated editing, consulting, or publishing businesses.